alexfigliolia/repokit-ui-performance/README.md

 You can customize the name and embed your build paths to this libraries commands using the `buildCompressionCommand()` and `buildCriticalPathCommand()` functions.

-Each allows you to specify an optional name to alias the command with as well as a build path with which to scope the commands
+Each allows you to specify an optional name to alias the command with as well as a build path with which to scope the commands.

 ```typescript
 // repokit.ts